evgeniy-ryadovoy/RssReaderViper/README.md

 ## Description

-Simple test app for fetch Rss Feeds into table view.
+Simple test app for Rss Feeds fetching.
+Feeds are displayed in table view.
 VIPER architecture used.